sturner22/Tableau/README.md

 The data represents July through December of 2013, all of 2014, and through May 6 of 2015.

+My analysis is focused the performance of Northwind Traders for the current year (the last year of data is 2015, and latest order date is 5/6/2015).
+I analyzed performance based on sales totals (revenue), customer count, and order count.
+I looked at these metrics overall, by product category, by specific product, and by customer.
+Many of the visuals focus on comparing 2015 numbers to 2014, and some of the visuals include metrics from all of the years to show trends and patterns over time.

 ## Business Questions
 1. How are sales going so far in 2015 as compared to the previous year?
 2. Which categories bring in the most revenue?